williamsteffens/os-challenge-SHAshanties/README.md

 NonblockingNoSplit | 24.772.857                      | 65.741.297                 | 103.205.123
 NonblockingSplit   | 15.457.998                      | 60.914.793                 | 939.55.287

-**Table 7** - Number of processes, nprocesses and the corresponding the average score of 3 runs of the run-client-continuous configuration.
+**Table 7** -  Average score of 3 runs of the cached thread pool server (Cache), and the nonblocking I/O server with (NonblockingSplit) and without (NonblockingNoSPlit) splitting of the request into task against the three client configurations.

 </center>

-we were thinking about using semaphores to block the
+From the results no performance increase from either the nonblocking I/O with or without splitting requests could be concluded.
+One quite likely reason for this, that we failed to notice before implementing the nonblocking I/O server, was that having the "conducting" thread constantly checking for responses to send out might have caused ineffiecient resource utilization, in contrast to the cached threaded server that would block and allow the worker threads to perform the reverse hashing.
+For the nonblocking approach to have been an improvement to server performance some sort of scheduling would perhaps have been necessary.

-not the silver bullet we were hoping for
+Based on the results the hypothesis was rejected and the neither of the nonblocking I/O servers was not adopted into the server implementation.

 <br />
 <br />

 # Experiment 5 - Naive Priority Queue : Highest first